 All (according to grading)

-English: only level C2 courses count towards credits in the English-language and bilingual (IWI and GES) programs.
+English: only level C2 courses count towards credits in the English-language and bilingual (IWI and ES/GES) programs.
 In German-language programs it counts toward credits only if the language in which you gained your university entrance qualification was not English.

 For all other languages no courses in a student’s native language are eligible to count toward credits.